codeoz-com/codeoz-code-convention/plugin_and_module_naming.md

 **Data Type:**
 ```
 o  : Save to Options.
-Will prefix 'z{ID}_' to the 'Field ID' to get the option name to to save to.
+Will prefix 'z{ID}_' to the 'Field ID' to get the option name to save to.
 ```

-For example, the following string is for a 'Radio Button', and it's value should be saved to the Option with name 'z{ID}_my_option', where ID = 'Module/Plugin ID'.
-So, if the field was called for a Module with ID 'ppas', the option name is: zppas_my_option
+For example, the following string is for a 'Radio Button', and it's value should be saved to the Option with name 'zppas_my_option'.
+The part of the name up until the first '_' character is the Plugin/Module 'Code ID Prefix'.
+For this example the field was called for a Plugin/Module with ID 'ppas'
 ```
 czfr_o_zppas_my_option
 ```